fenago/learn-java-12-programming/lab_guide/Quiz_11.md

 1. What is a functional interface?
 Select all that apply:

--   a.
-A collection of functions
+    1. A collection of functions
-    b.
-An interface that has only one method
+    2. An interface that has only one method
-    c.
-Any interface that has only one abstract method
+    3. Any interface that has only one abstract method
-    d.
-Any library written in Java
+    4. Any library written in Java

 2. What is a lambda expression?
 Select all that apply:

--   a.
-A function, implemented as an anonymous method without modifiers, return types, and parameter types
+    1. A function, implemented as an anonymous method without modifiers, return types, and parameter types
-    b.
-A functional interface implementation
+    2. A functional interface implementation
-    c.
-Any implementation in a lambda calculus style
+    3. Any implementation in a lambda calculus style
-    d.
-The notation that includes the list of parameters, an arrow token [-\>], and a body that consists of a single statement or a block of statements
+    4. The notation that includes the list of parameters, an arrow token [-\>], and a body that consists of a single statement or a block of statements